sendgrid/sendgrid-python/README.md

 # add a To: recipient
 message.add_to("someone1@example.com", "John Doe")

-# add a single BCC: recipient by passing a string, Web API only
+# add a single CC: recipient by passing a string, SMTP API only
+message.add_cc("someone2@example.com")

+# add several CC: recipients by passing a list, SMTP API only
+message.add_cc(["someone3@example.com","someone4@example.com"])

+# add a single BCC: recipient by passing a string
 message.add_bcc("someone5@example.com")

-# add several BCC: recipients by passing a list, Web API only
+# add several BCC: recipients by passing a list
 message.add_bcc(["someone6@example.com","someone7@example.com"])

+# send message to To, CC and BCC recipients using SMTP API
+s.smtp.send(message)

+# send message to To and BCC recipients using Web API (no CC support)
 s.web.send(message)
 ```